janlee580/budget-tracker/README.md

 ## Developer

-This application was developed by [Janlee Estoy].
+This application was developed by :
+- Janlee Estoy,
+- Alaisa Maquilan,
+- Gabriel Phoenix Serohijos